avdnowhere/universitylist/README.md

 npm install
 ```

-2. Run the app in the development mode:
+2. Run the application in the development mode:

 ```
 npm start